 - Pins, J.J., and J.M., Keenan.
 (2006).
 Effects of whey peptides on cardiovascular disease risk factors.

 What am I talking of here?
 The exercise of course.
-And as a result, I am confident you will find something that is suitable for your budget, and more importantly, you.
+And as a result, I am confident you will find something suitable for your budget, and more importantly, you.

 However, if you have a healthy one, then everything is OK.
-Read the contents of my eBook if you think you need help eating good foods?
+Read the contents of my eBook if you think you need help eating the right foods?